Nonprofit Resources

 - Gather essential facts about the suspicions or allegations.
 (See the questions below.)

-- Plan and conduct interviews with parties deemed to have information helpful to the investigation (possibly the suspect, other employees, witnesses, etc.).
+- Plan and conduct interviews with individuals deemed to have information helpful to the investigation (possibly the suspect, other employees, witnesses, etc.).

-- Secure all items of evidence (electronic and hard copy) and maintain a chain of custody in case legal action transpires.
+- Secure all items of evidence (both electronic and hard copy) and maintain a chain of custody in case legal action is initiated.

 - If the suspect has confessed to fraud or if irrefutable evidence is obtained regarding the suspect, remove access to the church’s accounting system and assets.
 (Change passwords and locks, collect keys, remove check signing authority and access to bank accounts, etc.)

-- Based on the results of the investigation, determine what action is appropriate to take against the suspect, giving consideration to established church policies and all parties involved — the congregation, the staff and leadership, the family of the perpetrator, the community, and potential future employers of the suspect.
+- Based on the results of the investigation, determine the appropriate action to take against the suspect.
+Consider established church policies and all parties involved: the congregation, staff, leadership, the perpetrator’s family, the community, and potential future employers of the suspect.

 - Consider what improvements can be made to the church’s internal controls based on the findings of the investigation.

-- Develop and execute a plan of communication with key stakeholders of the church, as appropriate based on the findings of the investigation.
+- Develop and execute a communication plan with key church stakeholders, as appropriate, based on the findings of the investigation.

-Some key questions to ask if there are suspicions or allegations of fraud at your church:
+The following questions will help you gain clarity and respond appropriately if there are suspicions or allegations of fraud at your church:

 - Who among your church staff or membership knows of the suspicions or allegations?
 Who on the leadership team or board should be notified?